bensmiller/detection-limit-fitting/README.md

 If you have feature requests or questions, or would like to get help with problem or report a bug, please use the discussions tab.

+## Latest Revisions
+1. Added functionality to adjust the units and x axis order of magnitude in Multiple plots tab.

 ## Installation
 ### Matlab app install (multiplatform)
 If you use Matlab and want to use the app inside Matlab, download build/LOD_calculations_beta_1.mlappinstall.
 Open with Matlab and it will install in My Apps with the name "LOD_calculations_beta_1".
 It can then be found and opened from the APPS tab in Matlab.